PARICALCITOL- paricalcitol injection, solution

 WARNINGS AND PRECAUTIONS

-The most common adverse reactions (greater than 5% and more frequent than placebo) include nausea, vomiting and edema (6.1)
+The most common adverse reactions (> 5% and more frequent than placebo) are nausea, vomiting, and edema (6.1).

 To report SUSPECTED ADVERSE REACTIONS, contact Hospira, Inc. at 1-800-441-4100, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.